 It All Started At a Shelter...

-As of today, almost two decades later, SNAP has spayed and neutered over 50,000 animals in clinics all over SD County.
-The original Neuter Scooter, is a mobile surgery bus launched in 2003, and primarily serves communities in Southwest San Diego County (from City Heights to El Cajon and Chula Vista).
-The Neuter Scooters travel to low-income neighborhoods, providing affordable spay/neuter services right where they are most needed.
+As of today, almost two decades later, SNAP has spayed and neutered over 60,000 animals in clinics all over San Diego County.
+The original Neuter Scooter, is a mobile surgery bus that launched in 2003, and primarily serves communities in Southwest San Diego County (from City Heights to El Cajon and Chula Vista).
+The Neuter Scooter travels to low-income neighborhoods, providing affordable spay/neuter services right where they are most needed.

 Our Work is Being Recognized